Why Your Child May Need a Psychiatrist for Mental Health or Addiction Treatment

 How Can a Psychiatrist Treat Addiction?

-Now you’ve decided that your child not only needs to seek treatment for their drinking or drug use, but for their mental health as well.
-Seeking help from a psychiatrist could be a great fit for your child to finally get back on the right track.
+Now you’ve decided your child not only needs to seek treatment for their drinking or drug use, but for their mental health as well.
+Seeking help from a psychiatrist could be a perfect fit for your child to finally get back on the right track.

 But what about seeking help from a psychologist or counselor?
 Can my child receive the same treatment from their school counselor or from a psychologist at a hospital or private practice?

 Although all three can provide therapy to those struggling with their mental health and substance abuse, there are a few differences among them.
-The biggest differences to note are that psychologists and psychiatrists provide additional services, such as administering psychological or diagnostic tests and determining the best medication options for their patients.
-However, only psychiatrists are able to diagnose and prescribe medication to their patients.
+The biggest differences to note are that psychologists and psychiatrists provide additional services, like administering psychological or diagnostic tests and determining the best medication options for their patients.
+However, only psychiatrists can diagnose and prescribe medication to their patients.

 - How your child’s mind works, and how they process stressful or traumatic situations